TheEt1234/libox_computer/DOCS.md

 "limit" - The sandbox has a time/memory limit

+# What is the libox programmer tool?
+- If you left click a laptop/robot with it, it will return to regular ui
+- If you shift+right click a laptop/robot with it, it will stop the sandbox and return to the regular ui
+- Useful if you are working with the gui function

 # Environment (the stuffs you get to play with)

 Has the [standard libox environment](https://github.com/TheEt1234/libox/blob/master/env_docs.md) with additions, those additions are described here (this alone means that you can make a custom editor, and fix all of your issues)